VegaDeftwing/OpGuidesHugoSrc/content/Design/web/cost.md

 ### VPS? - A brief detour

 Alright, so, what the heck is a VPS?
 As stated above, it's a **V**irtual **P**rivate **S**erver.
-This really means you're getting a **V**irtual machine (basically a fake computer running in software) that is acting as a tiny slice of a larger server (note that servers are just fancy computers) but because all the other users are on **V**irtual machines, it's **P**rivate: even though you're sharing a physical computer, you have no way of seeing anything about your neighbors and they can't see anything about you.
+This really means you're getting a **V**irtual machine (basically a fake computer running in software) that is acting as a tiny slice of a larger server (note that servers are just fancy computers) but because all the other users are on **V**irtual machines, it's **P**rivate: even though you're sharing a physical computer, you have no way of seeing anything about your neighbors, and they can't see anything about you.
 Finally, it's a **S**erver, which usually means it's purpose is to, well, serve something, in our case a website, and is probably running an operating system that is better suited to that, likely Linux.

 What this means is you *might* need to know at least a tiny bit about Linux and using the command line to get up and running if you go this route, but it shouldn't be all that much.